How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 Physical Vs. Chemical Removal Process

 There are two methods to remove the diamond from its ring: physical, otherwise known as mechanical method, and chemical method.
 This article mainly covers how to physically remove a diamond.
-That is because chemical removal of diamond ring should be followed by an expert who knows how to handle the chemicals properly.
+That is because the chemical removal of diamond rings should be followed by an expert who knows how to handle the chemicals properly.
 It is also the most permanent change made.

-A chemical liquid mixture called aqua regia, composed of nitric acid and hydrochloric acid is used to dissolve the metal band, while leaving the diamond intact.
+A chemical liquid mixture called aqua regia, composed of nitric acid and hydrochloric acid is used to dissolve the metal band while leaving the diamond intact.
 It is recommended to test the diamond and materials before using either removal process.

 A setting is used to not only secure diamonds and gemstones in place on a metal band.
 It is also used to protect the diamond itself.
 Diamonds are known to have a high hardiness level compared to other stones, but even they can become damaged.
 Settings on a diamond ring are like fads and styles; over the ages, they have come and gone.